kaanokay/DNA-methylation-paper/README.md

 | 1810013L24Rik    | 1803   |
 | Srsf7    | 2790   |

-### Once other samples are downloaded, a raw count matrix can be generated in R:
+### Once other samples are downloaded, a raw count matrix can be generated in R, where rownames are gene symbols but columns are samples.

 ```{R}
 files <- list.files(path = "/path/to/raw.counts", pattern = "\\.txt$", full.names = TRUE)